CT 8

 The entire interchange, with multiple left side on and off ramps and limited through lanes, is operationally deficient.

 In early 2005, the I-84 / Route 8 Waterbury Interchange Needs Study was initiated.
-ConnDOT and four engineering firms are studying the interchange and surrounding area, including exits 18 through 23 on I-84, and exits 30 through 35 on Route 8.
+ConnDOT and four engineering firms were studying the interchange and surrounding area, including exits 18 through 23 on I-84, and exits 30 through 35 on Route 8.

 Deficiencies already noted include poor geometry, above average accident rate and a projected unacceptable level of service by 2025.